TheLancashireman/davros/davroska/README.md

 dv_startos() calls various callout functions that you supply:

 * callout_addtasks() - create the tasks that you need.
-  ** this function calls dv_addtask() for every task in your application
+..* this function calls dv_addtask() for every task in your application
 * callout_addlocks() - create the locks that you need.
-  ** this function calls dv_addlock() for each lock in your application ** in addition, it calls dv_addlockuser for each executable that uses each lock
+..* this function calls dv_addlock() for each lock in your application ..* in addition, it calls dv_addlockuser for each executable that uses each lock
 * callout_autostart
-  ** this function calls dv_activatetask() for every task that you want to run automatically after startup ** (not implemented yet) automatic alarm activation etc.
+..* this function calls dv_activatetask() for every task that you want to run automatically after startup ..* (not implemented yet) automatic alarm activation etc.

 For advanced users: the parameter that you give to dv_startos() is passed to each of the above callout functions.
 This way, you can select various operating modes of your application.

 When dv_startos() is done, davroska will schedule the tasks and ISRs of your application.

+### API reference

+* dv_id_t dv_addtask(const char *name, void (*fn)(void), dv_prio_t prio, dv_qty_t maxact)
+..* adds a task to the list of executables
+....* name is the name of the task
+....* fn is the address of the "main" function of the task (the one that's "called" when the task runs ....* prio is the (base) priority of the task
+....* maxact is the maximum number of concurrent activations ..* dv_addtask() returns the identifier for the task. (-1) indicates an error
+* dv_id_t dv_addlock(const char *name, dv_qty_t maxtake)
+..* adds a lock to the list of locks
+....* name is the name of the lock
+....* maxtake is the highest number of times the lock can be taken (without dropping) by the same executable ..* dv_addlock() returns the identifer for the lock. (-1) indicates an error
+* void dv_addlockuser(dv_id_t l, dv_id_t e)
+..* adds an executable (e) as a "user" of the lock (l).
+..* all executables that are added to a lock will be prevented from running when an executable occupies the lock ..* the blocking is done by means of the "immediate priority ceiling protocol", so other executables might be blocked